mtorabirad/PricePrediction/README.md

 Next, tree-based models were explored.
 The first one was the decision tree.
 After tunning (with cross-validation) its hyper-parameters, it was found that the only hyper-parameter whose tunning had a significant impact on the prediction scores was the maximum depth.
 In tunning, the search space for a parameter contained at least three values and, through trial and error, it was ensured that the space is wide enough such that the final tunned value is lower/higher than (not equal to) the upper/lower bounds of the search space.
 The R-squared test score of the decision tree increased smoothly as the number of features increased from two to eight but then it saturated at 0.5 (twenty percent higher than LR).

-## Business insights obtained from data
+## Business insights obtained from the data

 Visualizing the tree revealed a business insight drawn from the data.
 It showed that, regardless of the number of selected features, the first split of the tree is based on whether the place is a private room or an entire home/apartment.
 For private rooms, the second split is based on the distance to the center.
 That means that for people who are looking for private rooms, the most important point is how far the room is from the center.
 For apartments, the second split is based on the number of people that the place can accommodate and not the distance.
 People who want to stay at an apartment will probably have a car too, so form them, the distance from the center is not as important.